ziishaned/learn-regex/README.md

 ### 5.3 Multiline

 The `m` modifier is used to perform a multi line match.
-As we discussed earlier anchors `(^, $)` are used to check if pattern is the beginning of the input or end fo the input string.
+As we discussed earlier anchors `(^, $)` are used to check if pattern is the beginning of the input or end of the input string.
 But if we want that anchors works on each line we use `m` flag.
 For example the regular expression `/at(.)?$/gm` means: lowercase character `a`, followed by lowercase character `t`, optionally anything except new line.
-And beacause of `m` flag now regular expression engine matches pattern at the end of each line in a string.
+And because of `m` flag now regular expression engine matches pattern at the end of each line in a string.

 <pre>
 "/.at(.)?$/" => The fat